chartit/django-chartit/README.rst

 Required JavaScript Libraries
 =============================

-The following JavaScript Libraries are required for using Django-Chartit 2.
+The following JavaScript Libraries are required for using Django-Chartit.

 - `jQuery <http://jquery.com>`_
 - `Highcharts <http://highcharts.com>`_